 Torrey Pines State Natural Reserve covers 1,500 acres of protected land with miles of trails, offering amazing hiking opportunities.
 Stunning viewpoints of San Diego’s coast will greet you as you admire the Torrey Pine, which is the rarest pine tree in North America.

-In this article, I’ll share some must-know tips to help you make the most of the hiking trails at Torrey Pines.
+In this article, I’ll share some must-know tips to help you make the most of the Torrey Pines hiking trails.

 Accessibility Note: There are a few wheelchair accessible hiking trails at Torrey Pines.
 You’ll find details about these hikes in tip #13.

-Reserves have stricter rules than parks because they protect endangered species and/or unique geographical formations.
+Reserves have stricter rules than parks because they protect endangered species and unique geographical formations.
 Reserves take their conservation role seriously and, therefore, fines are high for policy violations.

 Torrey Pines Hiking Map

-Before we get started on hiking tips, take a peek at the Torrey Pines map below to get oriented with the trail routes.
+Before we get started on hiking tips, take a peek at the Torrey Pines map below to get oriented with its trail routes.